-However, Bonnie & Clyde Premium Pet Goods chose not to source their Vitamin E from soy because many dogs are allergic to it. #LoveIt
+However, Bonnie & Clyde Premium Pet Goods chose not to source their Vitamin E from soy because many dogs are allergic to it.
+Love it!

 If your dog (or cat) takes blood-thinning medication or has a bleeding disorder, you should consult with your veterinarian before adding the fish oil to your pet’s diet.

 2. Homemade Turmeric Paste

-Turmeric is an orange spice from Southeast Asia & the Middle East with a plethora of antibacterial, antioxidant, anti-septic, and liver-detoxifying benefits.
+Turmeric is an orange spice from Southeast Asia & the Middle East with a plethora of antibacterial, antioxidant, anti-septic and liver-detoxifying benefits.

-They can have 1/4 teaspoon of the paste per 10 lb of body weight.
+You can feed 1/4 teaspoon of the paste per 10 lb of body weight.